neurolabusc/AppleSiliconForNeuroimaging/README.md

 Initial reviews have suggested [Apple's M1 CPU has outstanding performance](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested).
 It includes [Rosetta2](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested/6), that will translate most x86-64 programs to Apple Silicon (AArch64) instructions providing seamless operation and reasonable performance.
 Indeed, as illustrated below the compatibility and performance of Rosetta2 is very impressive.
 There are specific features that are appealing for neuroimaging.

- - Of particular note for brain scientists is the incredible memory bandwidth.
+ - Of particular note for brain scientists is the incredible memory bandwidth and the ability of [single cores](https://www.anandtech.com/show/16252/mac-mini-apple-m1-tested) to efficiently leverage this resource.
 Our field has large datasets that tend to be memory rather than computation bound (the [memory wall](https://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf)).
  - While some operations lend themselves to the CPU, others are ideal for the GPU.
 An analogy would be transport via jet plane (CPU: moving a small amount fast), or super tanker (GPU: moving a huge amount with longer latency).
 However, many operations require sharing data between the [CPU and GPU](https://www.blosc.org/docs/StarvingCPUs-CISE-2010.pdf) so  [memory transfer](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2004&L=FSL&P=R99017&X=F11DC25F019ED07848&Y=rorden%40sc.edu) can be the bottleneck.
 In contrast, the Apple M1 chip has unified memory, allowing the GPU and CPU to share memory without penalty.

 ## Testing